Year 11 Rotary Interviews

 Mrs Sarah Peacock, Associate Assistant Headteacher at The Marches School commented, “This valuable activity would not be possible without the kind support from the Rotary and local businesses and the school is grateful, as always, for the ‘real life’ opportunities these interviews offer”.

-Posted by marchesadmin on 30th January 2018, under Uncategorized
+Posted by marchesadmin on 30th January 2018, under Marches

 Previous Post: Marches Academy Trust Appoints Dedicated Careers Professional